jordymeow/meow-exit-intent/readme.md

    - Go to the 'Plugins' menu in WordPress and activate the 'Meow Exit Intent' plugin.

 3. **Initialize the Plugin:**
-   - Create a file named `demo.php` in the plugin directory or in your theme's functions.php file.
+   - Copy the contents of `demo.php` into your theme's `functions.php` file or create a custom plugin.
-   - Include the initialization code as shown below.
+   - **Important:** Use the `plugins_loaded` action hook as shown in the example code to ensure proper initialization.
+   - Customize the `$modal_content` and `$content_css` variables as needed.

 ## Usage

 ### Initialization

 To use the plugin, you need to create an instance of the `Meow_ExitIntent` class with your desired configuration.
+It's crucial to initialize the class **after all plugins have been loaded** to ensure that the `Meow_ExitIntent` class is available.
+This is achieved by using the `plugins_loaded` action hook.

 **Example:**